 Globalization Partners understands this unique challenge, and we offer Bahamas subsidiary outsourcing to help you work faster and smarter.
 We’ll even manage the risk for you as the Employer of Record.
 No more slaving over learning The Bahamas’ subsidiary laws.
 No long wait times.
 No additional stress.

-How to Set up a Bahamas Subsidiary
+How to Set Up a Bahamas Subsidiary

 You can’t set up your Bahamas subsidiary until you look at several factors that impact the incorporation process.
-Start by finding the right location for your business in a particular city or region within The Bahamas.
+Start by finding the right location for your company in a particular city or region within The Bahamas.
 Different locations within the country can have different Bahamas subsidiary laws, just like states in the U.S. have their own regulations.
 Working with a consultant, lawyer, or accountant can ensure you find a place friendly for incorporation.

 Next, you need to examine your company’s goals and planned activities for The Bahamas.
 While you can incorporate as one of several entities, you’ll find that many companies decide to use the limited liability company (LLC) structure.
 The LLC will mean that each of your shareholders is limited in liability by how much they contribute.
 Plus, your parent company will have limited liability from the subsidiary, meaning it will be protected from litigation and fines.